-· To enable learners to develop their own attitudes and opinions towards beliefs and religions.
+• To enable learners to develop their own attitudes and opinions towards beliefs and religions.

 Religious Studies is a mandatory subject at North Cestrian School.
-All students begin their course of study at Easter of Year 9 and take their GCSE exam at the end of Year 11.
+All students begin their course of study in Year 9 and take their GCSE exam at the end of Year 11.